inphos42/osmpbf/README.md

 * Compiling dependencies

-Don´t forget to set Code generation->runtime library to Multi-threaded(/Mt) for Release and Multi-threaded Debug(/Mtd)
+Don´t forget to set Code generation->runtime library to Multi-threaded(/Mt) for Release or Multi-threaded Debug(/Mtd) for Debug
-Mman can be compiled without no problem, just open the .vcxproj file and build as usual.
+Mman can be compiled without problem, just open the .vcxproj file and build as usual.
-Use CMake to compile Protobuf(CmakeFiles are located in cmake subdirectory) and Zlib.
+Use CMake to compile Protobuf(CmakeFiles are located in cmake subdirectory; on error just disable the protobuf_BUILD_TESTS option) and Zlib.

 * Compiling proto files

 Once you have compiled Protobuf you need to run protoc.exe located in osmpbf\windows\protobuf\cmake\build\Release
 ```
-windows\protobuf\cmake\build\Release\protoc.exe osmpbf\osmblob.proto --cpp_out=osmpbf
+windows\protobuf\cmake\build\Release\protoc.exe osmpbf\osmblob.proto --cpp_out=.
-windows\protobuf\cmake\build\Release\protoc.exe osmpbf\osmformat.proto --cpp_out=osmpbf
+windows\protobuf\cmake\build\Release\protoc.exe osmpbf\osmformat.proto --cpp_out=.
 ```

 * Compiling osmpbf